apuleius27/MVA-minimum-variance-algorithm/README.md

 ## Credits ##

 The development of this MVA algorithm would have not been possible without the many open source information, files and works that I have found online.
-This is the main reason why I am 'giving back' a bit of what I have learned.
+This is the main reason why I am 'giving back' what I have learned.

 For more info about the sources, have a look at the CREDIT file.